 Noodles are an excellent source of energy and are high in vitamins and minerals like iron, thiamin, niacin, and riboflavin as well as containing low sodium content and low-fat content.

-Japanese astronaut Soichi Noguchi took instant noodles when he went to space in 2005.
+Japanese astronaut Soichi Noguchi took instant ramen when he went to space in 2005.
 Nissin Food came up with zero-gravity instant noodles shaped like balls that space travelers could easily consume.

 By federal law, a noodle must contain 5.5 percent egg solids to be called a noodle.